 People opting for weight loss only care about the figure on the weighing scale; with little or no concern of losing muscle.

-When you loss muscle your BMR (Basal metabolic rate) goes down. which is the worst thing you can do with your body.
-The only way to preserve your muscle is take enough protein in your diet and routine strength training.
+When you lose muscle your BMR (Basal metabolic rate) goes down. which is the worst thing you can do with your body.
+The only way to preserve your muscle is to take enough protein in your diet and routine strength training.

 But some people do exactly the opposite i.e they don’t take enough protein and do only hell lot of cardio!!